 Performing range-of-motion exercises regularly will help you maintain your flexibility and prevent you from getting too stiff.
 Two good ways to get range-of-motion exercise are yoga and tai chi.

 Yoga combines controlled breathing, stretching and strengthening exercises, and meditation to help control stress and improve blood flow to areas affected by psoriasis.
 Yoga can also enhance sleep and improve your mood.
+(Learn more about developing healthy sleeping habits with our free guide.)
 Yoga is recommended for people with PsA as it can help ease joint pain and improve range of motion.

 Yoga instructors recommend practicing yoga poses at least 15 to 20 minutes a day.
 You can also find gentle or pain-focused yoga classes at hospitals, medical centers and YMCAs.
 If you are new to yoga, you may need to try more than one teacher and one class to find a good fit.